TaxFairness/LymeTaxIncr2022/About.md

 ### Why does this matter?

 If we do nothing, our tax bills will be based on the inequitable 2021 appraisal until 2026.
-This will result in systematic unfairness within our town.
+This will prolong the systematic unfairness within our town.

 The failure to achieve the stated goal of market-value appraisals has shifted the tax burden to owners of lower-valued properties, and arguably to residents least able to afford the increase.
 Neighbors in this situation may be forced to sell and move away.